mokbhai/test-ci-cd/README.md

 1. Create a secure tunnel to your local development server
 2. Provide a public URL that can be accessed from anywhere
 3. Keep the connection alive for the duration of the test run
+4. Automatically append the PREFIX to the tunnel URL if specified

 The tunnel URL will be automatically used as the base URL for API calls in development mode.

+### URL Prefix Handling

+The `PREFIX` environment variable allows you to specify a path prefix for your API endpoints.
+For example:

+- If `PREFIX` is set to `/api/v1`, the final URL will be: `https://your-tunnel-url/api/v1`
+- If `PREFIX` is set to `api/v1/`, the final URL will be: `https://your-tunnel-url/api/v1`
+- If `PREFIX` is not set, the tunnel URL will be used as is

+The prefix is automatically cleaned (removing leading and trailing slashes) to ensure proper URL formatting.

 ## GitHub Actions Setup